-Date Director of the Ph.D.
-Program y and Management Dear : I am writing to request fo proposal thesis entitled: ormal appointment of my dissertation committee for my PRO OPOSAL TITLE isal is to [short description including a general statement of the upe and expected source of data, and methods of analysis Indicate whether the diss publishable papers. ertation will be presented as a monograph or as three I have asked the following individuals to be on my committee: [List committee members and add a paragraph on how each person's theoretical, substantive and/or methodological expertise is relevant to your topic.]
-If this meets with your approval please let me know.
+Date The Heller School for Socia Brandeis University 415 South Street/MS 035 Waltham, MA 02454 , Director of the Ph.D.
+Program I Policy and Management Dear : I am writing to requ proposal thesis entitled: uest formal appointment of my dissertation committee for my PROPOSAL TITLE The purpose of my proposal is to [short description including a general statement of the theoretical framework, type and expected source of data, and methods of analysis Indicate whether the publishable papers. ne dissertation will be presented as a monograph or as three I have asked the fol I have asked the following individuals to be on my committee: - [List committee members and add a paragraph on how each person's theoretical, substantive and/or methodological expertise is relevant to your topic.]
+If this meets with y If this meets with your approval please let me know.
 Sincerely, Your name